whatwg/build.whatwg.org/README.md

 ## Other Features

-You can send the query string `?quiet` to pass the `--quiet` option to Wattsi.
+You can send the query string parameter `quiet` to pass the `--quiet` option to Wattsi.

+You can send the query string paramter `single-page-only` to pass the `--single-page-only` option to Wattsi.

 The response will have a header, `Wattsi-Exit-Code`, which gives the exit code of Wattsi.
 This will always be `0` for a 200 OK response, but a 400 Bad Request could give a variety of different values, depending on how Wattsi failed.